hikari-no-yume/oneko-uxn/README.md

 > Reverse background color and foreground color.
 >
 > `-fg` _color_
 > Foreground color.
-Color is three hexadecimal digits.
+Color is three hexadecimal digits (RGB).
 >
 > `-bg` _color_
 > Background color.
-Color is three hexadecimal digits.
+Color is three hexadecimal digits (RGB).
 >
 > `-mask` _color_
 > Mask color.
-Color is three hexadecimal digits.
+Color is three hexadecimal digits (RGB).
 >
 > ### CONFIGURATION
 > You can put configuration options in a file called `oneko-uxn.defaults`.
 Each line should have the format `option: value`, for example `tora: true` for tora-neko mode.